 - USA Citizenship.
 Verification of citizenship status is required.

 Candidates will be selected by an ASRM review committee.
-Award Compensation: CREST will cover the didactic component fees for each scholar as well as travel expenses and a small stipend for the intensive weekend seminars.
-The scholar’s home organization or institution will be responsible for salary and fringe benefits.
+Award Compensation: CREST will cover the didactic component fees for each scholar as well as travel expenses and a small stipend for the in-person investigator meeting.
+The Scholar’s home organization or institution will be responsible for salary and fringe benefits to cover the Scholar’s time commitment to the program.
 Scholar awards are contingent on the availability of federal funds.

-Orientation to the program will occur at the ASRM Annual Meeting in October.
-Selected CREST scholars will have their travel paid by the CREST program.
+Orientation to the program will occur at the ASRM Scientific Congress & Expo in October.

 See what the CREST Scholars say about the program:

 I thought I had a good understanding of study design and statistics.
 CREST has put it all together for me in an intelligently formatted series of modules.
 I can’t wait to design and implement my next study.

 I feel very fortunate to be participating in the CREST program.
 I’m relearning some concepts that I was introduced to as a reproductive endocrinology fellow, but I am better able to appreciate them now that I have been in clinical practice.
 I’d highly recommend the program to anyone wishing to improve his/her clinical research skills.